-KORN Announces Summer 2021 U.S. Tour With STAIND | Static Multimedia
+Korn Announces Summer U.S. Tour With Staind

-KORN has announced an epic U.S. summer tour featuring very special guests STAIND on all dates.
+Korn has announced an epic U.S. summer tour featuring very special guests Staind on all dates.
 The tour will see both bands traversing the country this summer and will give fans the chance to see two of the biggest forces in rock perform on the same stage each night.

 Produced by Live Nation, the coast-to-coast 28-city outing will kick off August 5 in West Palm Beach, Florida and make stops in Long Island, Detroit, Irvine, Phoenix, Austin and more, before wrapping up with a performance at Dallas’ Dos Equis Pavilion on September 21.
 Furthermore, both bands will perform at Louisville, Kentucky’s Louder Than Life Festival on September 23.